mzettersten/apg-non-adjacent/README.md

 # apg-non-adjacent
 Stimuli, data, and analysis scripts for APG non-adjacent dependency learning study (Zettersten, Potter, and Saffran)

-## Data
+## Data & Analysis

-The folder data contains the following documents
+The folder data_analysis contains the following documents

 - **APG_data.txt**: The complete data set
 - **APG_analysis.R**: An R script documenting all analyses included in the manuscript